Sumana-Das/work-item-viewer/README.md

 ## Backend Application Run

 - Clone the repo [WorkItemService](https://github.com/Sumana-Das/WorkItemService)
+- This is a private repo as we are using PAT for authentication
 - Open terminal and navigate to the folder location where the repo is cloned
 - Run `dotnet run` command
 - when the application is in running mode run the front end application